-The Zwischenstadt is a kind of “para-aesthetic”.
-It requires “opening our eyes to the chaotic wealth of forms of the Zwischenstadt – that is commonly regarded as being ugly, also when measured against normative ideals of beauty.”
 “One must first study the Zwischenstadt, gain knowledge of its rules, and hone one’s eye for its peculiarities before one can take action in terms of successful and respectful design.”
+(Vincenzotti 2014)

-The call for alternative interpretations of urban sprawl became loud in the last decades of the 20th century, demanding the recognition of vernacular, straggling, multifunctional landscapes.
-(Shoard 2000, Gallent et.al 2007 , Meeus and Gulinck 2008).
-There are also calls for a kind of analysis that breaks away from the bicultural (i.e. rural–urban) perspective.
-(Qviström 2013:435)
+Alternative interpretations of urban sprawl were called for in the last of the 20th century, demanding that the chaotic multifunctional landscape required a new perspective (Shoard 2000, Gallent et.al 2007, Meeus and Gulinck 2008).
+There were also calls for a kind of analysis that breaks away from the bicultural (i.e. rural–urban) perspective (Qviström 2013:435).

 Colomina, Beatriz (2007).
 Learning from Levittown.
 A Conversation with Robert Venturi and Denise Scott Brown. in: Blauvelt, Andrew (2008).
 Worlds Away.
 New Suburban Landscapes.
 Minneapolis, Minn.: Walker Art Center.
 Pp. 49–69

 Hayden, D., & Wark, J. (2004).
 A field guide to sprawl.
 New York, NY; London: Norton.